Get Started with Lightning Development

 - Build Flows with Flow Builder

 For pro-code tools, Salesforce provides two Lightning programming models: Lightning Web Components and Aura Components.
 We won’t dive too deeply into them here, just know that Lightning Web Components is the preferred way to develop custom UI in Lightning.
 It is more performant, easier to build, and more portable.
-If you’re interested in learning more about the differences between Aura components and Lightning web components, read the Get to Know Lightning Experience unit in the Lightning Experience Basics module here on Trailhead.
+If you’re interested in learning more about the differences between Aura components and Lightning web components, read the Understand How Lightning Web Components Work with Aura Components unit in the Lightning Web Components for Aura Developers module here on Trailhead.

 Lightning Web Components Fundamentals